gbmhunter/MString/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v2.1.1.0  2014-08-30 Renamed module to MStringCpp, closes #46.
+v2.2.0.0  2014-09-13 Updated README name to MString.
+Switched from using UnitTestCpp to MUnitTest, deleted UnitTest library from '/lib' (got rid of the '/lib' library entirely), closes #51.
+Updated Makefile to download and build dependencies automatically, closes #53.
+Added 'const' qualifier to quality operator overloads.
+All unit test checks now pass in the String object directly for comparison. v2.1.1.0  2014-08-30 Renamed module to MStringCpp, closes #46.
 Renamed string class to MString, closes #47. v2.1.0.0  2014-08-25 Added support for concatenating two strings with the left-shift operator, closes #45. v2.0.0.1  2014-08-25 Added information to the README concerning 'Automatic Memory Management', 'String Concatenation' and 'Appending Integers And Doubles', closes #42, closes #43, closes #44.